da-mkay/munin-plugin-vnstat/README.md

 ========================
 `vnstat_day_` and `vnstat_month_` are very simple (bash-based) munin plugins which can be used to monitor the daily and monthly traffic of several network interfaces using vnstat.

+> This plugin is an improved and simplified version of the vnstat_ plugin by wandrer and _KaszpiR_

 > Hint: For information about usage, configuration and the authors take a look at the comments inside the scripts.

 Examples: